 Interest income is recognised as it accrues using the effective interest rate (EIR) method.
 The EIR is the rate that exactly discounts estimated future cash receipts over the expected life of the financial asset to the net carrying amount of the financial asset.
+Interest income s) Other Income (continued)

-Interest income is included in finance income in the statement of profit or loss and other comprehensive income.
+is included in finance income in the statement of profit or loss and other comprehensive income.